aelgi/Aelgi.Dragh2.Desktop/.github/ISSUE_TEMPLATE/blocks.md

 ---
 name: Blocks
 about: Creates a feature request for a new Block, or creates a request for a refinement to a block
-title: "Block - $blockName"
+title: Block - $blockName
 labels: block
-assignees:
+assignees: ''
-projects: "aelgi/Dragh Game"

 ---